 Those departing from Nome, Alaska, should arrive in Nome before midday and preferably the previous night.

-Explore Anadyr, the administrative center of the Chukotka region, before getting to know your fellow voyagers and crew on board the Spirit of Enderby.
+All expedition members will arrive in Anadyr, the administrative center of the Chukotka region, and transfer to the Spirit of Enderby.

 There is more to this small town on the shores of Kresta bay than first meets the eye.
 It was built by Gulag prisoners in 1946 as a port to supply the Lul'tin mining complex some 200km inland, the prisoners also constructed the road to the mine.
 Today the Lul'tin mining complex is closed but the town and Port of Egvekinot is the terminus for a new road through the Pevek and its associated gold mines.
 The town has an excellent museum, with a planned visit.
 Egvekinot is only a few miles south of the Arctic Circle and today you'll travel by Ural ( a 6WD "go anywhere" Russian track) to the point where the Arctic Circle crosses the road to Lul'tin and then some distance beyond so that you can see and experience the tundra habitat which dominates so much of Chukotka.